Jean Leurechon: Works

 After two earlier works on astronomy, in 1619 Leurechon published two works on a comet that became visible in November and December of 1618.
 In 1622 he published the book Selectæ Propositiones in Tota Sparsim Mathematica Pulcherrimæ.
 Another book, Récréations Mathématiques, concerning recreational mathematics, was published in 1624 at Pont-à-Mousson under the name H. van Etten, described in the dedication of the book as a student at Pont-à-Mousson.
-It has been commonly attributed to Leurechon, and the van Etten name interpreted either as a pseudonym or as a "modest" misattribution, but this has been disputed by some scholars, who argue that an actual student named van Etten was the author.
+It has been commonly attributed to Leurechon, and the van Etten name interpreted either as a pseudonym or as a "modest" misattribution, but this has been disputed by some scholars.
+Albrecht Heeffer proposed that the actual author was Jean Appier Hanzelet.
 It was republished in many later editions.

 The 1622 book contained a brief reference to the pigeonhole principle, much earlier than its common attribution to Peter Gustav Lejeune Dirichlet in 1834, and the 1624 book spelled out the principle in more detail.
 The 1624 book also contained the first use of the word "thermometer", replacing an earlier word "thermoscope" for the same device.